 [Heading amended by No. 94 of 1984 s.
 48.]

-81. Establishment of industrial magistrate’s courts
+81. Industrial magistrate’s courts established

 (1) The Governor may by proclamation establish an industrial magistrate’s court at any place within the State.

 (2) An industrial magistrate’s court is a court of record and shall have an official seal of which judicial notice shall be taken.